Dunga: Internacional

-Return to Brazil
+Second stint with Brazil

-On 22 July 2014, Dunga was announced as the new manager of Brazil, replacing Luiz Felipe Scolari.
-He returned to the position for the first time since Brazil's exit in the 2010 World Cup.

-Dunga's first match in his second reign as Brazil's manager was a friendly match against 2014 World Cup quarter-finalists Colombia at Sun Life Stadium in Miami on 5 September 2014, with Brazil winning the match 1–0 through an 83rd-minute Neymar free-kick goal.
-Dunga followed this up with wins against Ecuador (1–0), in the 2014 Superclásico de las Américas against Argentina (2–0), against Japan (4–0), against Turkey (0–4), and against Austria (1–2).
-Dunga continued Brazil's winning streak in 2015 by defeating France 3–1 in another friendly.
-They followed this with wins against Chile (1–0), Mexico (2–0) and Honduras (1–0).
+On 22 July 2014, after four years away, Dunga reassumed coaching duties of Brazil, replacing Luiz Felipe Scolari.
+His first match was a friendly against 2014 World Cup quarter-finalists Colombia at Sun Life Stadium, Miami on 5 September 2014, where Brazil won 1–0 through an 83rd-minute free kick from Neymar.
+Following this were victories against Ecuador (1–0) and the 2014 Superclásico de las Américas against Argentina (2–0), as well as Japan (4–0), Turkey (0–4), and Austria (1–2).
+Dunga continued Brazil's winning streak in 2015 by defeating France (3–1), Chile (1–0), Mexico (2–0), and Honduras (1–0).

 2015 Copa América

-Brazil started the tournament with a tight victory against Peru after coming from behind by 2–1 (with Douglas Costa scoring in the dying moments), followed by a 1–0 defeat against Colombia and a 2–1 victory against Venezuela.
-In the knockout stage, Brazil faced Paraguay and was eliminated after drawing 1–1 in normal time and losing 4–3 in the penalty shootout.
-As such, Brazil was unable to qualify for a FIFA Confederations Cup (in this case, the 2017 edition) for the first time in almost 20 years.
+Brazil started the 2015 Copa América with a narrow 2–1 victory against Peru after initially being a goal down (with Douglas Costa scoring in the dying moments), followed by a 1–0 defeat to Colombia and a 2–1 victory over Venezuela.
+In the knockout stage, Paraguay eliminated Brazil by 4 penalty kicks to 3 after both teams drew 1–1 in normal time.
+As such, the Seleção was unable to qualify for a FIFA Confederations Cup (in this case, the 2017 edition) for the first time in almost 20 years.

 Copa América Centenario

-Brazil began the tournament with a scoreless draw against Ecuador, with Ecuador having a goal controversially disallowed in the second half.
-This was followed by an emphatic 7–1 victory over Haiti, with Philippe Coutinho scoring a hat-trick.
-Needing only a draw to progress to the knockout stage of the tournament, Brazil suffered a controversial 1–0 loss to Peru, with Raúl Ruidíaz scoring by guiding the ball into the net with his arm.
+Brazil began the Copa América Centenario with a scoreless draw against Ecuador, which they could have lost had an Ecuadorian goal not been disallowed in the second half.
+This was followed by a 7–1 victory over Haiti, with Philippe Coutinho scoring a hat-trick.
+Needing only a draw to progress to the knockout stage, Brazil suffered a heartbreaking 1–0 loss to Peru, with Raúl Ruidíaz scoring by guiding the ball into the net with his arm.
 This loss, Brazil's first loss to Peru since 1985, saw Brazil eliminated from the tournament in the group stage for the first time since 1987.
 On 14 June 2016, he was fired by the CBF.

-Queens Park Rangers dispute

-Dunga has an ongoing financial dispute with English club Queens Park Rangers.
-He claims he loaned £750,000 to QPR as an investor in the club when it was under previous owners, but that the new owners are refusing to give it back.
-QPR have commented on this issue by saying the cheque he paid to the club bounced, and that he is aware of this fact.